The Assistant Project Manager's Career Path

 • Managing RFIs, submittals, and approvals to prevent work stoppages

-• Maintaining project logs and documentation that protect the project
+• Maintaining accurate logs and documentation that protect the project

 • Coordinating information between the field, PM, and design team

-• Assisting with change orders, pay applications, and cost visibility
+• Assisting with change management, pay applications, and cost visibility

-This is not “busy work.”
-These systems are what prevent rework, claims, and delays.
+This is not administrative busy work.
+These systems are what prevent rework, claims, delays, and margin erosion.

 Common Challenges Facing Assistant Project Managers